Hope-Alemayehu/SpiderTrace/README.md

 python test_custom.py
 ```
 Follow the interactive prompts to:

-1. Build your circuit with H and CNOT gates
+1. Build your circuit with H, CNOT, and CZ gates
 2. Add initial X or Z errors
 3. See the complete error propagation
 4. Generate ZX diagrams